 Good news: Japan’s making a live-action movie about an anthropomorphic period.
 Its name is Seiri-chan, and it comes in the form of a pink heart-shaped creature with dead, unblinking eyes, voluptuous red lips, red pants, and a cross-shaped nose.
 The sentient menstrual cycle is already a big hit in Japan, according to SoraNews24, after Ken Koyama’s manga series of the same name was released to huge fanfare last year.
-So naturally, filmmakers are capitalizing on that popularity and taking Seiri-chan to the big screen.
+So naturally, filmmakers are capitalising on that popularity and taking Seiri-chan to the big screen.

 The premise of the manga is more or less as follows: once a month, secondary female characters are visited by Seiri-chan, who painfully withdraws massive amounts of their blood with a giant, syringe-like appendage.
 This often leaves the characters feeling tired and weak.
 But in some cases, they welcome Seiri-chan’s arrival.

 In one chapter, for example, Seiri-chan pays a long-awaited visit to a woman named Kaori, who’s recently slept with a married coworker without the use of contraception.
 “Men who don’t use a condom are the worst,” Seiri-chan declares sagaciously, and gives Kaori a hug.
 “I don’t know what I would have done if you hadn’t shown up today,” replies Kaori, clearly relieved that she isn’t pregnant as a result of her one-night fling.

 In another volume, Seiri-chan takes a slightly more violent approach: punching a man in the face while shouting “Menstrual punch!” and injecting him with a drug that makes him have periods as well.
 On the back cover of the first volume, meanwhile, the supposedly benevolent creature can be seen punching a woman in the stomach.